The Complete Restaurant Guide to Getting Found on Google in 2026

 • Direct ordering link correctly displayed

-• Menu link goes to HTML
+• Menu link goes to an HTML page (not a PDF)

 • Photos updated weekly